Cross-posted at Jezebel.

 This is what it means to live in a world in which desire is structured by a gendered sexual subject/object binary.
 It’s not just “out there,” it’s “in us” too.

 Source: Eck, Beth.
 2003.
 Men are Much Harder: Gendered Viewing of Nude Images.
-Gender & Society 17, 5: 691-710.Lisa Wade is a professor at Occidental College.
+Gender & Society 17, 5: 691-710.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.